 From 2013 to 2017 she was Director of Women’s Health at Auckland DHB.
 One of her many interests has been the use of information technology to support care delivery.
 Although no longer clinically active she remains professionally engaged and is a New Zealand Councillor on Te Kāhui Oranga ō Nuku and the RANZCOG New Zealand representative for the Asian Oceania Federation of Obstetricians and Gynaecologists (AOFOG).

-This is Susan’s first term as a Board Director.
+This is Susan’s second term as a Board Director.

 Dr Nisha Khot